orangopus/mixlook-legacy/README.md

 - Certain games will show different strrings.
 - About section has been styled better.
 - Embedded profiles are now live!
-- New url parameters to hide certain things.
+- New url parameters to hide/show certain things.

 ## Roadmap
 - Plans to add social buttons.